jarodburchill/project-automation/README.md

 ```
 localPath = /home/$USER/Projects/
 ```
 #### $USER = your machine's username.
+MUST CHANGE
 -----------------------------
 The `editor` option takes a string to determine what editor new projects will be opened in after creation.
 ```
 editor = <editor>
 ```
-Currently, only Atom and VScode are supported.
+Any editor that is installed on your local machine is supported (provided it has a command line command to open).
 Set to `none` if you don't wish to open the repo in an editor.

 Editor types:
 ```
 vscode
+vim
+emacs
 atom
+etc...
 none
 ```
 #### NOTE: If using Atom, open it, select "Atom" and choose "Install Script Commands" before running the script, or Atom will not open!